hellybrine/Aarav-Machhral-2K22SE01/PRE-READ.md

 # Pre-read: AI Coding Interview

 You've been shortlisted!
-Here's what you need to know to prepare.
+Here's what you need to know.

 ## The Process

-You'll have **90 minutes** to build a working application based on a problem we'll share at the start.
+You'll have **90 minutes** to build a working application.
+We'll share the problem at the start.
 Use Python or Java, any framework you're comfortable with, and any database.

-After the coding round, selected candidates will be invited for a **30-minute explanation interview** where you'll demo your solution and walk us through your code and design decisions.
+After the coding round, selected candidates will be invited for a **30-minute explanation interview** where you'll demo your solution and walk us through your code.

 ## What You'll Need